bujiio/buji-pac4j/README.md

 </p>

 The `buji-pac4j` project is an **easy and powerful security library for Shiro** web applications which supports authentication and authorization, but also advanced features like CSRF protection.
-It's based on Java 8, Shiro 1.4 and on the **[pac4j security engine](https://github.com/pac4j/pac4j)**.
+It's based on Java 8, Shiro 1.4 and on the **[pac4j security engine](https://github.com/pac4j/pac4j) v2.0**.
 It's available under the Apache 2 license.

 [**Main concepts and components:**](http://www.pac4j.org/docs/main-concepts-and-components.html)

 1) A [**client**](http://www.pac4j.org/docs/clients.html) represents an authentication mechanism.
 It performs the login process and returns a user profile.
 An indirect client is for UI authentication while a direct client is for web services authentication:

-&#9656; OAuth - SAML - CAS - OpenID Connect - HTTP - OpenID - Google App Engine - LDAP - SQL - JWT - MongoDB - Stormpath - IP address
+&#9656; OAuth - SAML - CAS - OpenID Connect - HTTP - OpenID - Google App Engine - Kerberos - LDAP - SQL - JWT - MongoDB - CouchDB - IP address

 2) An [**authorizer**](http://www.pac4j.org/docs/authorizers.html) is meant to check authorizations on the authenticated user profile(s) or on the current web context: